sgherbst/anasymod/README.md

 # Prerequites to run the examples

 The examples included with **anasymod** use [Icarus Verilog](http://iverilog.icarus.com) for running simulations, [Xilinx Vivado](https://www.xilinx.com/products/design-tools/vivado.html) for running synthesis and place-and-route, and [GTKWave](http://gtkwave.sourceforge.net) for viewing the simulation and emulation results.
-The instructions for setting up these tools are included below for various platforms
+The instructions for setting up these tools are included below for various platforms.

 ## Windows